Young girl using teeth brushing model

 If your child takes regular medication try and opt for a sugar free version as these can affect your child’s adult teeth which are forming.

-Pre-schoolers 3 years - 5 years
+Infants: Age 3 years - 5 years

 Children will want to brush their teeth themselves within this age group, but you should still check they are doing it correctly.